 Elisabeth Theodore focuses on appellate and complex civil litigation in state and federal courts.
-She regularly argues in federal and state courts of appeals, and she has briefed cases in the Supreme Court and federal appellate courts on a host of issues ranging from voting rights to antitrust liability to preemption to novel matters of state and federal constitutional interpretation.
+She has argued in the US Supreme Court and many federal and state courts of appeals, and she has briefed cases in the Supreme Court and federal appellate courts on a host of issues ranging from voting rights to antitrust liability to preemption to novel matters of state and federal constitutional interpretation.
 She has obtained appellate reversals of multiple multi-million-dollar adverse trial verdicts.
-Elisabeth has also played a leading role in many of the most significant voting rights cases of the last several years, including successfully challenging the addition of a citizenship question to the Decennial Census and successfully challenging North Carolina and Pennsylvania's congressional districting as unconstitutional partisan gerrymanders under state law.
+Ms. Theodore has also played a leading role in many of the most significant voting rights cases of the last several years, including successfully challenging the addition of a citizenship question to the Decennial Census and successfully challenging North Carolina and Pennsylvania's congressional districting as unconstitutional partisan gerrymanders under state law.
 Elisabeth has been named a "Rising Star" by Law360 and the National Law Journal.

 - North Carolina voters in successfully challenging North Carolina legislative and congressional maps as unconstitutional partisan gerrymanders.